Neyyar Wildlife Sanctuary: Flora and fauna

 A crocodile farm, set up in 1977 at Neyyar, is home to around 20 mugger crocodiles.
 The Crocodile Rehabilitation and Research Centre was inaugurated at Neyyar Wildlife Sanctuary in May 2007.

-Neyyar Elephant Rehabilitation Centre complex within the area cares for several elephants, from elephant calves to an 87-year-old elephant, and offers elephant rides and elephant feeding.

-There is also a deer rehabilitation centre.

 Visitor information

 The administrative complex of Neyyar complex Wildlife Sanctuary is about 1 kilometer West of Neyyar Dam outside the sanctuary complex and has an information center, staff quarters, rest house, and a youth hostel.
 The sanctuary offers facilities for the tourists to visit the lion park and also boat on the Neyyar lake.